Seligman First Amendment Lecture Series

 January 16, “The Art of Public Dialogue” with Senator Bob Graham

-Senator Bob Graham to be Honored Speaker at the Inaugural Event of the Seligman First Amendment Lecture Series
+Senator Bob Graham was the Honored Speaker at the Inaugural Event of the Seligman First Amendment Lecture Series

 About the Speakers